ammarfaizi2/proxmasterd/README.md

 - The field 'id' is the unique identifier of the proxy mentioned in the `/api/v1/proxy/list` response.

+- The field 'arg' is the value to set, add, or subtract from the quota.
+The unit is in bytes.

 - The field 'cmd' is the command to execute.

 Available 'cmd' values: